pubg13011748099/docsify/docs/configuration.md

 - Type: `Object`

-Creates and registers global [Vue](https://vuejs.org/guide/essentials/component-basics.html).
+Creates and registers global [Vue components](https://vuejs.org/v2/guide/components.html).
 Components are specified using the component name as the key with an object containing Vue options as the value.
 Component `data` is unique for each instance and will not persist as users navigate the site.

 ```js
 window.$docsify = {